« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 And also having worked with the reality of human spaceflight operations, we are just not ready yet to send a spacecraft into deep space for months on end.
 It's easy to throw out blithe statements that we "just need a big spaceship", or we'll use ion drives or some other such tech, but the reality is way more messy than that.
 We just aren't ready yet and we won't be for some time.

-• Robotbeat a day ago
+• Robotbeat 5 months ago

 The large rocket adddresses basically all the problems.